 - Leave a lasting legacy for future generations.

-Membership will be determined as follows:
+Membership is determined as follows:

 One (1) Municipal Councillor;